 Attendance at the one annual update meeting is remunerated at £20 per advisor, with a maximum of 4 advisors annually.

-Completion of the NCSCT for Health and Social Care workers will be remunerated at £10 per SS advisor.
+Completion of the NCSCT Stop smoking practitioner training for Health and Social Care workers will be remunerated at £10 per SS advisor.

 The Stop Smoking consultation will be remunerated as listed below (See Appendix 3 for the detailed consultation stages).
 Data collection and equipment costs are reflected in the fee.